Cuba is Not Its Beaches or Its Whores

 La Fábrica

 Engrave this in your mind: Inside La Fábrica, you don’t pay for what you consume when you consume it.
-When you go into the venue and you pay your 2 CUCs, they’ll give you a card on which they tally everything you get.
-At the end of the night, when you have no idea where you are, whose clothes you’re wearing or who you are, you’ll have to present that card on your way out to pay your “tab.”
+When you go into the venue and pay your 2 CUCs, they’ll give you a card on which they tally everything you consume.
+At the end of the night, when you have no idea where you are, whose clothes you’re wearing, or who you are, you’ll have to present that card on your way out to pay your “tab.”
 If you don’t have the card, tough shit, you’ll have to cough up 30 dollas ’cause they’ll charge you.

 Photo: LaPhoenikera.com